Explaining Generalization Power of a DNN Using Interactive Concepts: Introduction

+Although there is a common intuition that more complex representations usually lead to over-fitting, this study uses an analytic inconsistency of concepts to explain the connection between the complexity of interactive concepts and their generalization power.
+The complexity of an interactive concept { $S$} is defined as the number of input variables in { $S$}, which is also termed as the \textit{order} of the concept, \emph{i.e.}, { $\text{order}(S)=\vert S\vert$}.
+Therefore, a high-order interactive concept contains a large number of input variables, and represents a complex concept.
+In this way, we use the high inconsistency to noises of high-order concepts to explain the high over-fitting risk of high-order concepts.

+Besides, the high over-fitting risk of high-order concepts can also be explained by the detouring dynamic of learning high-order concepts. \emph{I.e.}, we find that a high-order concept is more likely to be mistakenly represented by the DNN as a mixture of low-order concepts.
+We also find the following four phenomena to explain the high over-fitting risk of high-order concepts.

 $\bullet$ For each concept, we compute the distribution of its effects on training samples and such a distribution on testing samples.
 We find that compared to the distribution of high-order concepts, the distribution of low-order concepts in training samples and that in testing samples are usually more similar to each other.
-This indicates strong generalization power of low-order concepts.
+This indicates the strong generalization power of low-order concepts.

+$\bullet$ Under adversarial perturbations, high-order concepts are more likely to make inconsistent interaction effects than low-order concepts.

-$\bullet$ Let us focus on a set of DNNs with the same architecture, which are managed to be trained at different over-fitting levels.
+$\bullet$ Let us focus on a set of DNNs with the same architecture, which are trained at different over-fitting levels.
 We find that over-fitted DNNs usually encode stronger high-order interactive concepts than normal DNNs.